gideondk/Raiku/README.md

 ## Credits

-Lots of credits go to [Jordan West](https://github.com/jrwest) for the structure of his Scaliak driver, and to [Sandro Gržičić](https://github.com/SandroGrzicic) for his ScalaBuff implementation.
+Lots of credits go to [Jordan West](https://github.com/jrwest) for the structure of his Scaliak driver, and to [Sandro Gržičić](https://github.com/SandroGrzicic) for the ScalaBuff implementation.

 ## License
 Copyright © 2012 Gideon de Kok